tearflake/symp-intro/docs/core.md

 ### 2.2 Informal Semantics

 Semantics of Symp core is inspired by the functional programming paradigm and Lisp primitives.
 It is meant to be a very minimalist, but still practical computing environment.
-Program written in Symp core is a set of referentially transparent functions with a fixed arity.
-Each function returns an arbitrary S-expression evaluated using other functions or primitives.
-There are six built-in primitive functions which make Symp core a Turing complete computing environment:
+Program written in Symp core is a set of constants or referentially transparent functions with a fixed arity.
+Each constant or function returns an arbitrary S-expression evaluated using other functions or primitives.
+There are nine built-in primitive functions which make Symp core a Turing complete computing environment:

 - `CALL`: two or more parameters. calls a function named by the first parameter, possibly with arguments from the second parameter onward.
 - `IF`: three parameters.
 If the first parameter is `true`, it returns the second one.
 If not, it returns the third one.